 Final Thoughts

-If you fly American even a couple of times per year, this card will pay for itself.
-It takes just one or two round-trip flights per year for the card benefits to offset the annual fee, and the annual fee is waived for the first year so you can take the card for an extended test-drive at no expense.
-The AA Business Card currently offers a high-value 65,000 mile signup bonus after you meet the minimum spend, which will fast-track your efforts to redeem your next award flight.
+If you fly American even a couple of times per year, this card can easily pay for itself.
+If you typically check bags, then it takes just one or two round-trip flights per year for the card benefits to offset the annual fee.
+Plus, the annual fee is waived for the first year, meaning you can take the card for an extended test drive at no expense.
+The Citi AAdvantage Business Card currently offers a high-value 65,000-mile sign-up bonus after you meet the minimum spend requirement.
+In turn, it will fast-track your efforts to redeem your next award flight, and you can earn Loyalty Points toward elite status through your spending.

 - Free checked bags for you and up to 4 companions on domestic itineraries